UEABIO/physalia-R-course-2023/docs/15-Regression.md

 iii) mixed-effects models cope well with missing data, unequal group sizes and repeated measurements

 ## Fixed vs Random effects

-Explain the difference between fixed and random effects Discuss the hierarchical structure of data and the need for mixed models Provide an overview of the linear mixed model equation Touch on the assumptions of mixed models
+Fixed effects and random effects are terms commonly used in mixed modeling, which is a statistical framework that combines both in order to analyze data.

+In mixed modeling, the fixed effects are used to estimate the overall relationship between the predictors and the response variable, while the random effects account for the within-group variability and allow for the modeling of the individual differences or group-specific effects.

+The hierarchical structure of data refers to a data organization where observations are nested within higher-level groups or clusters.
+For example, students nested within classrooms, patients nested within hospitals, or employees nested within companies.
+This hierarchical structure introduces dependencies or correlations within the data, as observations within the same group tend to be more similar to each other than observations in different groups.

+The need for mixed models arises when we want to account for these dependencies and properly model the variability at different levels of the hierarchy.
+Traditional regression models, such as ordinary least squares (OLS), assume that the observations are independent of each other.
+However, when working with hierarchical data, this assumption is violated, and ignoring the hierarchical structure can lead to biased or inefficient estimates, incorrect standard errors, and misleading inference.

+By including random effects, mixed models allow for the estimation of both within-group and between-group variability.
+They provide a flexible framework for modeling the individual or group-specific effects and can capture the heterogeneity within and between groups.
+Additionally, mixed models can handle unbalanced or incomplete data, where some groups may have different numbers of observations.

 ### Fixed effects

 In broad terms, fixed effects are variables that we expect will affect the dependent/response variable: they’re what you call explanatory variables in a standard linear regression.

-EXAMPLES:

-Fixed effects are more common than random effects, at least in their use (but not in reality).
+Fixed effects are more common than random effects, at least in their use.
 Fixed effects estimate different levels with no relationship assumed between the levels.
-For example, in a model with a fixed effect for fish sex, you would get an estimate for males and then an estimate for females separately.
-There is no assumed relationship between these two levels.
-This means we cannot infer what happens between the levels even when it may be obvious.
-Fixed effects also assume a common variance known as homoscedasticity.
-Should we find a reason that they differ, post hoc adjustments are needed to make pairwise comparisons of the different factor levels.
+For example, in a model with a dependent variable of body length and a fixed effect for fish sex, you would get an estimate of mean body length for males and then an estimate for females separately.

-Another example of a fixed effect is thinking about the fixed effect of a treatment drug on a health response.
-The predictor drug may be a fixed factor with 4 levels, representing 4 different drugs—a placebo, Drug A, Drug B, and Drug C. In this case, we might design an experiment that could be analyzed with an ANOVA.
-As we test for the effect of the different drug levels, we want them to be independent of each other—meaning the effect of Drug A compared to Drug B should only include information about those two groups.
-We don’t want information or even the assumption of non-independence to infiltrate the groups we want to compare.
-Again,
+#### Examples:

+1. Medical Research: In a clinical trial studying the effectiveness of different medications for treating a specific condition, the fixed effects could include categorical variables such as treatment group (e.g., medication A, medication B, placebo) or dosage level (e.g., low, medium, high).
+These fixed effects would capture the systematic differences in the response variable (e.g., symptom improvement) due to the specific treatment received.

+2. Education Research: Suppose a study examines the impact of teaching methods on student performance in different schools.
+The fixed effects in this case might include variables such as school type (e.g., public, private), curriculum approach (e.g., traditional, progressive), or classroom size.
+These fixed effects would help explain the differences in student achievement across schools, accounting for the systematic effects of these factors.

+3. Environmental Science: Imagine a study investigating the factors influencing bird species richness across different habitats.
+The fixed effects in this context could include variables such as habitat type (e.g., forest, grassland, wetland), habitat disturbance level (e.g., low, medium, high), or geographical region.
+These fixed effects would capture the systematic variations in bird species richness associated with the specific habitat characteristics.

 Fixed effects are the default effects that we all learn as we begin to understand statistical concepts, and fixed effects are the default effects in functions like `lm()` and `aov()`.